Franco D'Alessandro: Career

-Fresh from a sold-out run of The Sweet Life at Soho Repertory Theater/Walker Space in June 2001, Time to Storm in association with HERE and Michael Kagdis' CuriousArts presented Franco D'Alessandro's Worlds Collide... at the bottom of a glass in December 2001 which celebrated sold-out run—three short plays by the award-winning playwright.
-This innovative evening of fresh theater featured live musical performances by Josh Joplin, a sort of Orpheus, who served as a guide through the three plays.
+Following the June 2001 run of The Sweet Life at Soho Repertory Theater/Walker Space, Time to Storm in association with HERE and Michael Kagdis' CuriousArts, presented Worlds Collide... at the bottom of a glass in December 2001.
+The production featured three short plays by award-winning playwright Franco D'Alessandro, connected by live musical performance from Josh Joplin, who served as a guide through the evening's program.

 Is That You or Is That Me? is a futuristic story dealing with the triumph of love in the face of one-upmanship and rabid consumerism.
 And On… is both a searing and poetic look at three generations coping with loss and love and how family influences our emotional mind-set.
 The evening culminates with Before and After, a double play, which has contemporaneous stories unfolding.
 It is alternately scathing political satire and drama, which examines life before and after the September 11th attacks.
 The production was dedicated to a TTS founding member, actor Kevin Cleary, who was killed on 9/11.
 The evening's plays were directed by Jared Coseglia, Michael French, and Eva Minemar and presented by TTS Artistic Director John-Dylan Howard.
 The production ran from Wednesday December 19 through Sunday December 23, 2001 at the HERE Arts Center - the Dorothy Williams Theater.